vladfilip560/Art-gallery-project/README.md

 The application has a basic GUI made in Java Swing.
 It follows the MVC architecture.
 It has a login feature where it checks the username and the password with the database and sends you to the specific UI based on the role selected.
-Every user role has different permisiions and functionalities.
+Every user role has different permisions and functionalities.